yegor256/blog/static/research.md

 {: .topic}

 <hr/>

+A few more topics you can find in [objectionary/ideas](https://github.com/objectionary/ideas) repository, they are all related to [EOLANG](https://www.eolang.org).

 You may also pick one of our open source projects, and extend it with a new feature, presenting this work as engineering+science: